SALS-App/Docs/src/player/config/index.md

 In the "Change Modset" dialog are additional indicators whether a Modset has a Performance version.

 ## Use DLC Compatibility Mods `Recommended`
-Für Modsets mit DLC's, wie S.O.G. oder Global Mobilization werden, insofern von der Community bereit gestellt, werden Kompatibilitäts Mods mit heruntergeladen.
-So kann man auf den DLC Karten spielen, auch wenn man das DLC nicht gekauft hat.
-Wenn man ein DLC schon gekauft hat, wird für dieses natürlich nichts extra runtergeladen.
-For Modsets with DLCs, e.g. S.O.G. or Global Mobilization, SALS is going to download
+For Modsets with DLCs, e.g. S.O.G. or Global Mobilization, SALS is going to download Compatibility Mods for the given DLCs.
+That way you can use most of the Content in the DLC, like Weapons or Vehicles.
+If you already purchased a DLC, SALS is not going to download the Compatibility Mods for that.

 ## Community
-Hier kann man die derzeitige Community ändern, oder eine neue Hinzufügen.
-Communities kann man auch über Links auswählen, wie z.B. `sals://community.1`
+Here you can change the current Community, or Add a new one.
+Communities can also be accessed via a URL, e.g.: `sals://community.1`

 ## Language
 Here you can change the current Language of SALS.
 If you find mistakes, etc. you can report or improve it [here](https://github.com/SALS-APP/Translations).